-10. Mead.
-Stepping into a meadery is like stepping back in time – they are Medieval style eateries that serve mead, a traditional Cornish wine made from honey.
-The food is simple and traditional and it’s not unacceptable to eat your rustic chicken and chips with your hands if you wish to – just like they would have done back in Medieval times.
+10. Cornish Meadery.
+Stepping into a meadery is like stepping back in time.
+They are Medieval style eateries that serve mead, a traditional Cornish wine made from honey.
+The food is simple and traditional and it’s one of the few places where it’s perfectly acceptable to to eat your rustic chicken and chips with your hands if you wish to – just like they would have done back in Medieval times.

-Cornwall is one of the UK’s top destinations for great food, so if you are someone who considers this to be an integral part of your travels, it’s a place that certainly won’t disappoint.
+Cornwall is one of the UK’s top destinations for great food, so if you are someone who considers it to be an integral part of your travels, it’s a place that certainly won’t disappoint.
 Expect high quality, hearty food that is as fresh as it gets.
-Forget the beautiful beaches and rolling countryside, the food alone makes Cornwall well worth a visit!
+Forget the beautiful beaches and rolling countryside, the food alone makes Cornwall well worth a visit.

 We have discovered lots of new favourites in our attempt to explore more of Manchester's restaurant scene and Peter Street Kitchen is a new addition to the list.
 Peter Street Kitchen is somewhere that had slipped under my radar which we happened across when browsing...

 It was recently my birthday and to celebrate we went for dinner at The French at the Midland Hotel in Manchester.
 It’s a restaurant that I’d been wanting to go to for some time.
 Renowned Manchester chef, Adam Reid, has helped to put The French on the map, having...